unytics/catalog_builder/README.md

 <br>

 ## 💎 4.
-Generate dbt documentation
+Generate your dbt documentation

+To generate a documentation website for your own dbt project, do the following:

 1. Change directory to your dbt project directory
 3. Download `catalogs/dbt` documentation example by running `catalog download dbt`.